alephant/MA-data/2 CASE STUDY/T&S excerpt.md

 **Distinction between how x data is related to y data in some sense and how the data abstractly represents relationships of features of the external target**

+### How ML outcome relates to TML target
+The TML target "closely relates to how a learned distribution estimates the “actual” distribution describing a phenomenon’s studied features".
+Model outcome depends on the underlying learned distribution.
+Model outcome depends on the "relationships of features represented by the data" (TML target).

+**But what does this mean?**
+- what does it mean for a learned distribution to approximate the "true" distribution in relation to "understanding the phenomenon"?

 ### Key difference & analogy between map and ML model

 ==**By making intra-map inferences you understand the mapping relation to the external target.**==